matt4cosc/SECURITY20240111/README.md

 ####
-This is my guide/opnotes to passing the COSC Security test.
+This is my guide/opnotes for passing the COSC Security test.